E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

  login
 ```

-`password cisco` configures the VTY password, while `login` tells the VTY lines to require it when someone connects remotely.
+`password cisco` configures the VTY password, while `login` tells the VTY lines to require that password for remote access.

 No username is required with this method.

-Telnet only needs the VTY lines to have an authentication method.
-A VTY password with `login` is one option.
-Local username authentication with `login local` is another and will be used later for SSH.
+Telnet does not specifically require the `password` command.
+It only requires the VTY lines to have an authentication method.
+In this part of the lab, a VTY password with `login` is used.
+Later, SSH uses a local username and password with `login local`.

 The VTY lines also control which remote-access protocols they accept through `transport input`.